 The pipeline program is a program that provides mentorship to undergraduate students who are underrepresented in the academy as they apply for graduate school.
 Not only did I serve as a pedagogical consultant for the program, I was also a mentor for three years – advising and guiding LGBT students and students of color through the graduate application process.
 In my role as pedagogical consultant I developed and implemented a curriculum that trained other doctoral students from varying fields in the proper ways to be mentors, the support that they needed to offer and in which ways.
 As part of my tenure, I also introduced the members of the Pipeline community to “Gender Pronoun Guides” in order to ensure that each participant is addressed in the way that they best identified rather than the ways in which they appear on a roster.
 I also enacted a monthly anonymous evaluation sheet in which both students and mentors could report back on how they felt the mentorship relationship was going as well as areas in which they felt they needed more support.
 This allowed mentees to anonymously present issues they were encountering that their mentor was not addressing.
 At times this meant that I needed to lead sessions on how to help your mentee balance their personal and professional responsibilities and another on how to manage their finances.
 I also led trainings on relaxation techniques and provided mental health resources for students.

-When teaching graduate courses, I continue to incorporate open discussions and reflective conversations in order to give students and opportunity to share their areas of interest and expertise.
+When teaching under/graduate courses, I continue to incorporate open discussions and reflective conversations in order to give students an opportunity to share their areas of interest and expertise.
 I then use this information to craft lessons and/or modify the syllabus.
 I also make sure to make use of texts and ideas that extend beyond the Eurocentric frameworks that are most oft discussed in education courses.
 So while I may present the work of John Dewey’s on child-centered learning and pragmatism, I will do so alongside Ann Arnett Ferguson’s work on race and education, and Marjorie Orellana’s work on the role of language in the lives of children.
-Likewise in a course regarding dis/abilities and dis/ability studies in education, I not only share the work of Lennard Davis but also the work of Subini Annamma.
+Likewise in a course regarding dis/abilities and dis/ability studies in education, I not only share the work of Lennard Davis but also the work of Subini Annamma and Sami Schalk.
 It is important to present students with multiple perspectives in order to create dialogue that is both open and critical.
 Lastly, I create courses that make use of the pedagogical practices that I teach about.
 This means that my courses are in keeping with the tenets of Universal Design for Learning, Descriptive inquiry and Translanguaging.
-This allows students not only to discuss issues around diverse learners and inclusion but also to have their own needs met through inclusive teaching practices.
+I also make use of an accessible syllabus as designed by the Duke Accessible Syllabus Project.
+I use flexible deadlines and make accommodations for students who are also caretakers.
+This all allows students not only to discuss issues around diverse learners and inclusion but also to have their own needs met through inclusive teaching practices.